So you want a credit card with zero-percent interest?

 How long will the rate hold?

 Hold back on a zero-percent credit card offer until you know, for sure, how long the zero-percent deal is locked in place.
-These days, many card issuers will offer the deal for at least a year.
+These days, many low introductory rate credit card offers last for at least a year.
 Regardless of the length of the zero-percent rate, cardholders need to be mindful of the term and especially aware of the interest rate once that term ends.
 Most likely the new rate will be upward of 13 percent.

 If you're transferring a balance from another card to this one, be sure to look at the interest rate on balance transfers and the fee.
 There are cards around that offer a zero percent rate on transferred balances for a set period of time, but you need to know what that period is.
 And don't forget to see how much the balance transfer fee is, as it usually runs around 3 percent of the total amount you're transferring.
 Also look for a limit on the amount you can transfer to the new card.